Work samples

 A Black Girl’s Country

-In A Black Girl’s Country, the Black girl’s complexity is laid open and housed in a soft jubilee that trumpets through us, “finally, we are home.”
+In A Black Girl's Country, the Black girl's complexity is laid open and housed in a soft jubilee that trumpets through us, "finally, we are home."
 Featuring more than 50 members of the Baltimore community, this film showcases women and girls, across multiple generations, radiating pure joy and embracing their unapologetic freedom in a space they truly own.
-This multifaceted experience of Black womanhood is a collaborative effort with director, dancer, and spoken word artist, NIA JUNE, cinematographer, Kirby Griffin and, creative director and musician, APoetNamedNate.
-Through moving portraits, original poetry and music, the three Baltimore natives offer more than visibility but a renewed gaze of the Black woman and the world she embodies — asking its viewers: “what do you know of A Black Girl’s Country?”
+This multifaceted experience of Black womanhood is a collaborative effort with director and spoken word artist NIA JUNE, cinematographer Kirby Griffin, and creative director and musician APoetNamedNate.
+Through moving portraits, original poetry, and music, the three Baltimore natives offer a renewed gaze at the Black woman and the world she embodies and ask viewers: "what do you know of A Black Girl's Country?"

-In 2021, the film was acquired by The Baltimore Museum of Art as a part of their permanent collection.
-It in currently on view until June 2024.
+The film was acquired by the Baltimore Museum of Art as part of its permanent collection in 2021 and exhibited in the Contemporary Wing at the beginning of 2024.

 Original Poetry Written and Performed by NIA JUNE